 The panel also displays the first and last versions impacted with timestamps.
 This metadata is persistent, so you’ll be able to see when this issue was introduced, even if it goes back further than your standard log retention period.
 If errors grouped into this issue have different stack traces, you can group them into patterns to examine their commonalities.
 This analysis provides useful context for the developer assigned to fix the issue, so they can find the root cause more quickly and speed up time to resolution.

 Not all changes in your error logs are equally important, but there are some you may want to know about immediately so you can investigate whether they indicate a critical issue.
-With Error Tracking, you can create two different types of monitors based on trends in your error logs.
+With Error Tracking, you can create two different types of monitors based on trends in your errors.

-- New Issue monitors alert you when a new bug appears in your code for the first time.
+- New Issue monitors alert you when a new bug appears in your code for the first time or when a regression occurs.
 This ensures you’re aware of previously undetected issues in your environment and can investigate them to determine if immediate remediation is warranted.

 - Count monitors alert on issues that are experiencing a high number of errors.
 You can configure warning and alert thresholds for this type of monitor to help limit alert fatigue.